Constructing a Lie group analog for the Monster Lie algebra: Introduction

-The authors would like to thank Abid Ali, Hong Chen, Alejandro Ginory, Yi-Zhi Huang, James Lepowsky, Ugo Moschella and Siddhartha Sahi for their interest in this project and for helpful discussions.
+The authors would like to thank Abid Ali, Alejandro Ginory, Yi-Zhi Huang, James Lepowsky, Ugo Moschella and Siddhartha Sahi for their interest in this project and for helpful discussions.
 Much of the early part of this work was undertaken at Universit\'a degli studi dell'Insubria.
 The first two authors gratefully acknowledge the hospitality and discussions with Ugo Moschella that made this work possible.
+We would also like to express our gratitude to the referee for careful reading of the paper.

-\section{The monster Lie algebra}
+\section{The Monster Lie algebra}